Frequently Asked Questions

 What will happen prior to the event?

 Once you are are notified that you’ve been accepted to the program, it’s important to check your email regularly.
 Most students already have your email synced to your phone, so this usually isn’t a problem.
 I will be in contact with you throughout the summer, providing various reading material about the topic so that they arrive at Writing Wrongs 2020 armed with knowledge.
-There will be a Facebook group that requires participation that will also help prepare you for the program.
-(If anyone is adamantly opposed to using Facebook, we can work something out, but those students will miss out on getting to know their fellow staff members.
-The group is cool.
-I promise.)
+There will be an online group that requires participation that will also help prepare you for the program.

 I’ll also need specific information — dietary restrictions and that sort of thing.
 I send the students a brief questionnaire that’s used to create their bio, and I also need a good photo to go with it.
 Bios will be posted on this website as Writing Wrongs 2020 Staff.